UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_outline.md

 # Java cert prep class (Review 2)

+## Summary

+We learned about the grammar and lagunage rules we must follow when programming in Java.
+Covered entry points which are special methods or parts of code where our program will always start from.
+There is just one entry point per program and in Java, it is the `main` method.
+Finally, we covered why good style matters in programming.

 ## TODO:

 - Slides for class.
 Marcos will start putting together the slides.
 But we need